rmehta125/Research_Portfolio/SPHCode/README.md

 ## Overview

 This is an ongoing project that involves testing the Nakajima Lab's SPH code, modifying it, and adding features.
-The version of the code that I worked on can be found at the attached GitHub link which leads to the resume_test branch of the repository (https://github.com/NatsukiHosono/FDPS_SPH/tree/resume_test).
+The most recent version of the code can be found at the attached GitHub link which leads to the resume_test branch of the repository (https://github.com/NatsukiHosono/FDPS_SPH/tree/resume_test).
 The source code can be found in the src2 folder and is based in C++.
 The work that I have done so far is summarized below.

 # Testing Angular Momentum